GET IN TOUCH : 01484 821 500

 A difficult issue is presented when one parent seeks to move some distance from the other, causing potential disruption to the family relationship or the time that the child can spend with a parent.

-If you are seeking to relocate a child who you have parental responsibility for,or wish to oppose the relocation of your child, you can speak to the child law experts at Ramsdens Solicitors.
+If you are seeking to relocate a child who you have parental responsibility for, or wish to oppose the relocation of your child, you can speak to the child law experts at Ramsdens Solicitors.
 We will help you to understand the complexities of national and international child law.
-Call us today on 01924 431 774, email us at care@ramsdens.co.uk, or fill out an online contact form.
+Call us today on 01924 431 774, email us at children@ramsdens.co.uk, or fill out an online contact form.

 WHAT ORDERS CAN AFFECT INTERNAL RELOCATION?